calebcapoccia/faleproxy/README.md

 ## Deployment to Vercel

-This application is configured for seamless deployment to Vercel:
+This application is configured for deployment to Vercel's serverless environment:

 1. **Push your code to GitHub**